 Unfortunately, dogs frequently contract worms and other parasites from the environment.
-And while these creepy crawlies can cause problems for your canine, most are easy to treat -- you just need to use one of the best dog dewormers to clear the infestation.
+And while these creepy crawlies can cause problems for your canine, most are easy to treat -- you just need to use a quality dog dewormer to clear the infestation.

-We'll help you do exactly that below by recommending three of the best dewormers on the market.
+We'll help you do exactly that below by recommending five of the best dog dewormers on the market.
 Just be sure to review the information carefully and try to select the best product for your dog's specific needs.

-Note that many authorities recommend using one of these dewormers every 6 months or so as a preventative measure -- even if your dog does not display any symptoms of parasite infestation.
+Note that many authorities recommend using one of these dewormers for dogs every 6 months or so as a preventative measure -- even if your dog does not display any symptoms of parasite infestation.

 Just be sure to keep your vet in the loop and follow the instructions provided.

-The following five dog wormers for large breed dogs are among the best options on the market.
-Make sure that you review the information provided carefully to ensure that you select a product that treats the types of parasites your dog has.
+Make sure that you review the dewormer information provided carefully to ensure that you select a product that treats the types of parasites your dog has.
 It's also important to select an option intended for your dog's age.

 Like most infections, unfortunately, there is not just one solution.
 There are different kinds of dog worms including tapeworms (which are usually carried by fleas), roundworms (which can also infect people, especially young children), as well as lungworms, which are carried by slugs and snails.

-Different treatments may also take different forms such as chewable tablets that can be hidden in food or regular tablets that can be crushed into food instead.
-You may also find treatments in the form of powder sachets that need to be sprinkled over each meal.
+Different medicines may also take different forms such as deworming tablets for dogs that can be hidden in food or regular tablets that can be crushed into food instead.
+You may also find deworming treatments in the form of powder sachets that need to be sprinkled over each meal.

 Be aware that with these type of treatments, it's important your dog is not put off by any taste or texture difference so that they actually eat all of the product to receive the medicinal benefits.